 This season I’ve heard an excessive emphasis, in various Christian circles, on spending time with family at Christmas.
 We should all be with family on Christmas – period.
 That is what it is all about!
 Much of this has come across (to me at least) as potentially alienating or could actually make some people feel lonely, isolated, or guilty.
 The church unfortunately seems to excel at alienating people.
 I wish it would stop.
 Could we stop assuming everyone fits in the same little box or life situation?

 What do I mean exactly?
 Of course, I am not opposed to spending time with family at Christmas.
 It certainly is a time to connect with loved ones.
 But is it necessary to word it in such a way that implies everyone must be exclusively with family?
-We should encourage people to look around themselves, and include others who might not have anyone to be with on Christmas.
+We should encourage people to look around themselves.
 This is not the time to be cliquey and focus inward on our little family.
 Look outward.
 Who out there might appreciate being included?
 Who can you welcome to the table?
+Or how about a group of friends gathering to celebrate, rather than asking someone to join your family gathering?
+We can idolize family.

-Isn’t that an important part of the Christmas message?
-Jesus came to bring salvation to all people – to expand the faith to include “gentiles” or those of all nationalities or cultures.
+An important part of the Christmas message is that Jesus came to bring salvation to all people.
+The faith was expanded to include “gentiles” or those of all nationalities or cultures.
 The angels that appeared to the shepherds proclaimed (Luke 2:10):

 “I bring you good news that will cause great joy for all the people.“